MA in Counseling Psychology

 Charmaine Higa-McMillan, PhD.

 Dr. Charmaine Higa-McMillan received her B.A. in Psychology at the University of Hawaiʻi at Mānoa in 1999 and her Ph.D. in Clinical Psychology from the University of Tulsa in 2004.
 Dr. Higa-McMillan is licensed to practice as a psychologist in the State of Hawaii.
 Her clinical and research interests include childhood stress and anxiety, implementation of evidence-based services, training and professional development, and improving access to quality care in rural, underserved schools and communities.
-Dr. Higa-McMillan has over 50 publications and 80 presentations in her areas of research, serves on several editorial boards and is the current chair of the Rural Health Committee of the Hawaii Psychological Association.
+Dr. Higa-McMillan has over 50 publications and 80 presentations in her areas of research, and serves on several editorial boards.
 She also serves as a consultant to PracticeWise, LLC, a company that trains and supports behavioral health providers who work with youth and families to access and implement evidence-informed services.

 Bryan S. K. Kim, Ph.D., Professor, Chair of the Division of Social Sciences